This is an easy tutorial explaining how to create a custom email address or alias.

 - The Username is your Gmail email address, but instead of your Gmail password, use the new "App password" that you saved.

-- If you're stiull having problems logging into your Gmail account on this step, you probably need to make sure 2-step authentication is activated.
+- If you're still having problems logging into your Gmail account on this step, you probably need to make sure 2-step authentication is activated.

-Matrix Tools can setup the Namesilo part of it for you, or if you have any questions just contact us at
+and they can do all of this for you, or if you have any questions just contact them at

 If this article helped you, or you have any thoughts on how to do this better, please click the Like button and/or leave a comment below.